sureshvamshi/DEVOPS-1/README.md

   Normal  Started    100s  kubelet            Started container satc1
 ```
 ---
-## Replication Controller:
+## Create Replication Controller, Expose as a Service & Scale up and down.
 ```
-- created a yaml for RC
+1.created a yaml for RC
      - created RC api resource
      - created a POD
- - scaled up and down
+2.scaled up and down
- - exposed RC as a service (NodePort)
+3.exposed RC as a service (NodePort)
 ```
 ---
 **commands:**